ooominds/RSE-ticketing/README.md

 Please try and fill the templates with the required information 📝 Once you have done this you can tag someone to have a look at this (e.g @trallard).

+You can see the progress of your ticket [here](https://github.com/ooominds/RSE-ticketing/projects/)